Marsarah-dev/MarsarahTweaks/MarsarahTweaks/Readmes/MarsarahTweaks_Readme.txt

   Can be enabled/disabled during gameplay.

 ► Conflicts:
-  Incompatible with any mod that modifies explore radius (sailing mods).
+  Incompatible with any mod that modifies explore radius (e.g. Sailing by Smoothbrain).
+  This config is automatically disabled if the above mod is detected.

 -------------------- [Bigger Wisp Radius] ----------------------